dimitrisgeorgiouc/netlist_generator/README.md

-# FT-DAG

-FT-DAG is an efficient and formally verified full-topology DAG generator that is able to control all major parameters, including:

-- in-degree: _id;
-- out-degree: _od;
-- jump level: _jlh;
-- jump layer: _jld;
-- width range: _wr;
-- longest length: _ll;
-- shortest length: _ls;
-- shape value range: _sr;
-- the number of nodes: _n;
-- the number of edges range: _mr;

-Experiments show that when the number of nodes is larger than 20, FT-DAG provides at least two orders of magnitude speedup compared to the state of the art and more orders to other generators.
-FT-DAG scales to 100 nodes in a typical industrial case study within hours.
+Reference Implementations

-This work also reproduces some variants of existing DAG generators as a control group, as follows:
+This work also reproduces some variants of existing DAG generators as a control group, based on prior work:

-- GNM[1];
-- LBL(layer-by-layer)[2];
-- FIO(fan-in/fan-out)[3];
-- SoTA(state of the art)[4]:
+GNM [1]

+LBL (Layer-by-Layer) [2]

+FIO (Fan-In/Fan-Out) [3]

+SoTA (State-of-the-Art) [4]

+These implementations are included for comparison and benchmarking purposes.

-## References
+References

 [1] P. Erdos and A. Renyi.
-On random graphs I.Publicationes Mathematicae Debrecen, 6:290–297, 1959.
+On random graphs I. Publicationes Mathematicae Debrecen, 6:290–297, 1959.

-[2] Tobita T, Kasahara H. A standard task graph set for fair evaluation of multiprocessor scheduling algorithms[J].
-Journal of Scheduling, 2002, 5(5): 379-394.
+[2] T. Tobita and H. Kasahara.
+A standard task graph set for fair evaluation of multiprocessor scheduling algorithms.
+Journal of Scheduling, 5(5):379–394, 2002.

 [3] R. P. Dick, D. L. Rhodes, and W. Wolf.
 TGFF: Task Graphs For Free.
-In Proceedings of the 6th International Workshop on Hardware/Software Codesign, pages 97–101, Washington, DC, USA, Mar.
-1998.
+In Proceedings of the 6th International Workshop on Hardware/Software Codesign, pages 97–101, Washington, DC, USA, 1998.
 IEEE Computer Society.

-[4] Fang Y, Zhao S, Guo Y, et al. Brief Industry Paper: A DAG Generator with Full Topology Coverage[C]//2023 IEEE Real-Time Systems Symposium (RTSS).
-IEEE, 2023: 506-511.
+[4] Y. Fang, S. Zhao, Y. Guo, et al. Brief Industry Paper: A DAG Generator with Full Topology Coverage.
+2023 IEEE Real-Time Systems Symposium (RTSS), 506–511.

-[5] McKay B D, Piperno A. Practical graph isomorphism, II[J].
-Journal of symbolic computation, 2014, 60: 94-112.
+[5] B. D. McKay and A. Piperno.
+Practical graph isomorphism, II.
+Journal of Symbolic Computation, 60:94–112, 2014.

+This version:

+Clarifies that reproducing prior DAG generators is for benchmarking / control purposes, not claiming originality.

+Uses consistent formatting for parameters and references.

+Improves readability and flow while keeping technical accuracy.